A heatwave is a period of extremely hot weather, accompanied by high humidity from time to time, especially in oceanic climate countries.

 With the help of the following methods, the problems caused by heat waves can be reduced

 - Early warning system and inter-agency coordination –Temperature forecasts and heat alerts must be sent as bulk messages on mobile phones not just by the nodal agency in charge but also by the other relief agencies as well.

-- Medical upgradation and administrative measures –Heat treatment wings must be created in hospitals, and an advisory on how to prevent exposure and other heat wave related injuries must circulated in schools and offices
+- Medical up-gradation and administrative measures –Heat treatment wings must be created in hospitals, and an advisory on how to prevent exposure and other heatwave related injuries must circulate in schools and offices

 - Public Awareness and community outreach – Raising public awareness messages on how to protect against extreme heat-wave situations must be done through electronic, print as well as social media, and IEC materials.

 - Collaboration with NGOs and civil society organizations – Building temporary shelters, wherever necessary, improving water delivery systems in public areas and other innovative measures to tackle heatwave conditions must be implemented